CyclotronResearchCentre/bidsme/README.md

 At first pass tool will scan reference dataset and try to guess correct parameters for bidsification.
-If he can't find correct parameters or couldn't identify the run, a corresponding warning or error will be shown on stdout (and reported in the log file).
+If he can't find correct parameters or could not identify the run, a corresponding warning or error will be shown on stdout (and reported in the log file).
 These warnings and errors should be corrected before re-run of `bidsmapper`.